 THE JINDABYNE CAT TRAP

 Australia has the world's worst rate of native species extinction since the arrival of Europeans and their imported animals.
-Trappng feral cats is the lesser of the evils.
+Trapping feral cats is the lesser of the evils.

 A cat looking for its next meal can do a standing jump to height of an adult and precisely snatch a bird from flight.
 Cats are one of the biggest destroyers of native Australian wildlife from coast to coast, desert to tropics.
 Cats hunt.
 Cats kill.
 That is what cats do, both domestic and feral.
 Hunting is their primary instinct and in their DNA.